17 High School Internships in Philadelphia in 2025

 9. Forensic Sciences Mentoring Institute (FMI)

-FMI is a free seven-week program that introduces high school students to the forensic techniques and instruments used to solve crimes.
-Students will gain hands-on experience with analyzing evidence from crime scenes and conducting their own investigation under the mentorship of forensic experts.
+FMI is a seven-week program that introduces high school students to the forensic techniques and instruments used to solve crimes.
+Students will gain hands-on experience with analyzing evidence from crime scenes and conducting their own investigations under the mentorship of forensic experts.
+Participants in the FMI Summer Science Program will learn through hands-on experiences in three different forensic science disciplines: forensic biology, forensic chemistry, and forensic toxicology.
 The program concludes with presentation day, where students sit as expert witnesses in a trial setting—friends and family are invited to watch.

 The program is open to high school students 16 years of age and older who have completed algebra and either biology or chemistry.